bedapudi6788/txt2txt/README.md

 Note: Checkout https://github.com/bedapudi6788/deepcorrect for pre-trained models for english punctuation correction and grammar correction.

-Note: The beam search implementation is something I just quickly put together.
-Don't use this for production.
-Use batch predictions for production.
-(This is low on my priority list)

 # Requirements
 This module needs Keras and Tensorflow. (tested with tf>=1.8.0, keras>=2.2.0).